-Genetic MakeupGenetics is another determinant of how many hours of sleep you need per night.
+Your genetics are a determining factor in how many hours of sleep you need per night.

 And people carrying certain other genetic mutations are more negatively affected by sleep deprivation or experience deeper sleep (

-The quality of your sleep can also impact how much you need.
+The quality of your sleep can also affect how much you need.

 If your sleep quality is poor, you may find that you still feel tired after getting what should be considered enough.

-Therefore, it’s not only important to focus on sleeping long enough, but also on sleeping well enough.
+Therefore, it’s not only important to focus on sleeping long enough but also on sleeping well enough.

 Since quality is important, try to ensure you’re sleeping well all night.